mmancip/TiledViz/README.md

-TiledViz is designed to be a client-server version of TileViz, our small-multiple and generic data visualisation tool.
+TiledViz is designed to be a client-server for small-multiple and generic data visualisation tool.

-With TiledViz, you can use secure connection to watch remote VNC stream from computing machine with TiledViz.
+With TiledViz, you can use secure connection to watch remote VNC streams from computing machine and metadata for each element of ensemble from a database.

 On host, the job is TiledViz Secure (TVSecure.py).
 Flask is running inside TVSecure then you don't need to run its docker container